charroux/servicemesh/README.md

 ```
 ls
 ```
-You should view thec java jar file.
+You should view the java jar file.
 ```
 exit
 ```